Watford: Road

+Buses

-Watford is served by a number of different companies, including Arriva Kent Thameside, Arriva Shires & Essex, Carousel, London Sovereign, Lucketts of Watford, Mullanys Coaches, Red Eagle Buses, Red Rose Travel, Sullivan Buses, Uno, and Vale Travel.
+Watford is served by a number of different bus operators, including Arriva Kent Thameside, Arriva Shires & Essex, Carousel, London Sovereign, Lucketts of Watford, Mullanys Coaches, Red Eagle Buses, Red Rose Travel, Sullivan Buses, Uno and Vale Travel.
 Oyster Cards are accepted on TfL routes 142 (towards Brent Cross) and 258 (towards Harrow) into London.
-Intalink Explorer and Hertfordshire SaverCard is accepted on all but the London Bus routes.
+Intalink Explorer and Hertfordshire SaverCard are accepted on all but the London Bus routes.

 The hourly Green Line bus route 724 connects Watford Junction station and the town centre to London Heathrow Airport on weekdays, with a service once every two hours at weekends and on bank holidays.
 Regular bus services run between Watford and Luton, but not directly to Luton Airport.
-Direct train services run from Watford Junction Station to Birmingham Airport.